Overview

 204 | No content |

 400 | Bad request.
-Generic error that contains further description in the problem detail. |
+Generic error with further description in the problem detail. |

 401 | Unauthorized.
-The client is not authenticated yet.
-The client should try again with a modified authorization header. |
+The client is not authenticated.
+Retry with a modified authorization header. |

 403 | Forbidden.
-The client has incorrect or insufficient permissions for the request. |
+The client has insufficient permissions for the request. |

 404 | Not found |

 409 | Conflict.
-The request is trying to modify a resource that is currently not in the right state. |
+The request attempts to modify a resource that is not in the correct state. |

 412 | Precondition failed.
 The client should check the cluster status. |

 500 | Internal server error.
-Generic error that contains further description in the problem detail. |
+Generic error with further description in the problem detail. |

 Date formats